 Whether or not you decide to hire a lawyer for your personal injury case, you may need to follow certain steps to proceed.
 The first step involves seeing a doctor about your injuries.
 Even if your injuries are not serious enough to require immediate medical attention, this step is vital.

-You may also need to calculate the value of your combined losses.
-This can allow you to present your case and begin negotiations for a settlement.
-In some cases, you may be able to settle out of court if the negligent party or their insurance company gives you a fair offer.
-Otherwise, you may choose to take your case to trial.
+You will also need to calculate the value of your combined losses so that you know how much you are owed and can begin negotiations for a settlement.
+In many cases, you may be able to settle out of court if the negligent party or their insurance company gives you a fair offer.
+Otherwise, you can choose to take your case to trial.

-When you work with a Melissa personal injury lawyer with Underwood Law Office on your case, we can handle these tasks on your behalf.
+When you work with a Melissa personal injury lawyer from Underwood Law Office, we can handle these tasks on your behalf.
 We will do a thorough review of your damages, produce evidence of their value, and may be able to hire accident reconstruction experts to testify in your defense.

 Complete a Free Case Evaluation form now

-When you hire a Melissa personal injury lawyer from Underwood Law Office, our goal is to take the burden of pursuing damages off your plate.
+Our goal is to take the burden off your plate.
 We can handle much of the legal work and responsibility on your behalf.
-If you have any questions or concerns about your case, our firm will be available to give you answers, updates, and support in a timely and compassionate manner.
+If you have any questions or concerns about your case, our Melissa, TX, personal injury lawyers will be available to give you answers, updates, and support in a timely and compassionate manner.

 If you are seeking legal representation for your personal injury case, look no further than Underwood Law Office.
-We take on a variety of personal injury cases to help our clients pursue compensation for their injuries.
+Our Melissa personal injury attorneys take on a variety of cases to help our clients pursue compensation for their injuries.
 We may be able to help you, too.
-Our initial consultation is free, so there is no risk to reaching out.
-Call (972) 535-6377 to discuss your case with a member of our team today.